 This video from the Fietsberaad shows a "Semi"-Turbo Roundabout in Hilversum.
 It initially appears to work quite well in the video designed to promote the idea, but this is merely a "semi-turbo" roundabout and in many ways actually more closely resembles normal Dutch roundabouts.
 I caution to look out for where there are two lanes of motor vehicles which need to be crossed at once by cyclists and pedestrians - a case which is excluded from the video:

-Youtube found the next video, which is of a simulation of a Signalised Turbo Roundabout.
+The next video came up as a related video on youtube.
+It's a simulation of a Signalised Turbo Roundabout.
 It shows how motor-vehicles flow nicely around the roundabout, but there is no consideration of cyclists or pedestrians in the simulation:

 Indeed, the whole point of the turbo roundabout is to "improve traffic flow".
 Turbo-roundabouts were never intended to make things better for cyclists or pedestrians.
 Cyclists don't much like them.
 The Fietsersbond (Cyclists' Union) in the Netherlands has complained about unacceptably long crossing delay times for cyclists at Turbo Roundabouts.